Our History

 In 1996, John H. McConnell’s son, John P. McConnell took over as chairman and CEO.
 He had worked for the Company more than 20 years, starting as a general laborer and later advanced to sales, operations and personnel.

 During the 1990s, many non-core businesses were sold, and the Company refocused on its strengths: steel processing and metals-related businesses.
-In 2000, we moved to the New York Stock Exchange.

 Today

-Under the leadership of Andy Rose, who succeeded John P. McConnell as CEO in 2020, we continue to operate by a Philosophy rooted in the Golden Rule, with an emphasis on valued employees, continuous improvement and innovation.
+The Company continues to operate by a Philosophy rooted in the Golden Rule, with an emphasis on valued employees, continuous improvement and innovation.

 Continuing to Impact